 • FlexCut Consumables and useage Who Should Attend?

 • Prospective Torchmate Users Reserve Your Spot Today!
 (Space is limited to 20 attendees)

 Welding Workshop for Educators

-Vincennes University will host two 3-day welding workshops for Educators in June of 2020.
+Vincennes University will host two 3-day welding workshops for Educators.
 Both workshops will be taught by Lincoln Electric trainers from corporate headquarters in Cleveland, Ohio, and assisted by the welding faculty of Vincennes University.

 The Welding Technology program facility is located at Second and Harrison Streets and boasts of new welding stations with new Lincoln Electric multi-process welding equipment.
 Vincennes University and Lincoln Electric have created an exciting new partnership to ensure the welding program maintains the latest in state of the art welding equipment used in industry today.